 The local delicacy is the sfogliatella.
 It’s a cheese-filled pastry native to the Campania region and found at cafes throughout Naples.

-After finishing off your breakfast, tour the museum.
+After finishing your breakfast, tour the museum.
 It includes various archeological treasures from the region, including many ancient statues and monuments.

 It’s divided into three sections.
 The main section contains sculptures and antiques from the Renaissance period.
 Another section contains various hieroglyphs and antiquities from ancient Egypt.